 - Add olives, raisins, capers, and oregano to sauce and cook, stirring, for about 1 minute.
 Stir in the cooked shrimp.
 Cover the pan, and keep on very low heat while you prepare the tortillas.½ cup green olives, ¼ cup raisins, ¼ cup capers, 2 tsp oregano

 PREPARE THE TORTILLAS

-Heat oil in a 7 - 8 inch heavy skillet over medium heat, until hot but not smoking, then carefully pass tortillas 1 at a time though the oil with tongs to soften, about 2 seconds per side.½ cup corn oil, 12 corn tortillas
+- Heat oil in a 7 - 8 inch heavy skillet over medium heat, until hot but not smoking, then carefully pass tortillas 1 at a time through the oil with tongs (or 2 forks) to soften, about 1 to 2 seconds per side.½ cup corn oil, 12 corn tortillas

-- Blot both sides of tortilla with paper towels and place on a plate.
+- Blot both sides of each tortilla with paper towels and place on a plate.

 PLATE THE DISH

 - Working with 1 tortilla at a time, dredge in pumpkin seed sauce (in the bowl) to coat both sides, then roll up like a cigar and place on serving plates, 3 rolled tortillas per plate.